hanaEdonnelly/WildestDreams/pages/contact.md

 ## What we provide
-* Full-band 90 minute performance
+* 60-180 minute full-band performance
-* Setup & breakdown
 * Tailorable setlist including your favorite Eras
+* Sound equipment setup & breakdown

 ## Contact us today
 Reach out to us at <a href="mailto:wildestdreamstribute@gmail.com">wildestdreamstribute@gmail.com</a> to plan the event of your wildest dreams.